smart-data-models/data-models/guidelines.md

 -   Entity Type names must start with a Capital letter, for instance, `WasteContainer`.
--   Use names and not verbs for Attributes of type Property, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateCreated`.
+-   Use names and not verbs for Attributes of type Property, ex. `name`, qualifying it when necessary, ex. `totalSpotNumber` or `dateIssued`.
 -   Avoid plurals in Attribute names, but state clearly when a list of items fits.
 Ex. `category`.